shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 | ag       | 9     | 11  | <ALPHANUM> | 2        |
 +----------+-------+-----+------------+----------+
 ```
-For more information about analyzers see [Analysis API](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html).
+For more information about analyzers refer to [Analysis API](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html).

 This analyzer can be used in the blog mapping as follow:
 ```php